CLACS is pleased to welcome Jeremy Mumford, Lecturer in History, to join us this year as Concentration Advisor.

 Requirements are intentionally broad and flexible to accommodate the interests of students in understanding the diverse reality of Latin America, yet the concentration also encourages focus.
 Concentration requirements cover four general areas: language, area studies, research, and professional experience.

 Competency in Spanish or Portuguese is developed through intermediate and advanced coursework.
-Many concentrators also study in Latin America for one or both semesters during their junior year to advance their language skills.
+Many concentrators also study abroad in Latin America and the Caribbean for one or both semesters during their junior year to advance their language skills.

 A wide selection of courses from departments in the humanities and social sciences expose students to the methods and materials of different disciplines and provide a background in the contemporary and historical contours of Latin American society.